EMPATHY: “Seek to Understand”

 By Ryan Scott, Main Street Elementary School & Kindergarten Center Principal

 Main Street & Kindergarten Center is equally dedicated to the development of our students Socially & Emotionally to Academically.
 The goal is that no student is more prepared for College or Career or LIFE than our students.
 Much of this development is not inherited; it is learned.
-We must model & strategically reinforce w/ positive, timely (on demand) & specific feedback.
+We must model & strategically reinforce with positive, timely (on demand) & specific feedback.
 There are personal & collective benefits to this development & the ideal system involves students that see Value & Progress.

 The Main Street & Kindergarten Center TEAM decided to dedicate the month of February to the concept of EMPATHY.
 This is an abstract noun that is really more of a verb.
 The students have much less exposure to this term as other traits such as Kindness.
 We knew this would make it more difficult to communicate what it is and what it looks like.
-We need a speaker w/ a genuine & clear message that would impact the students w/ an emotional charge to “get it.”
-I feel very comfortable saying that I think we found the perfect person for this role.

 On Monday, February 4th, Dr. Doris Bowers with the Sarah Bush Lincoln Shelbyville Clinic, addressed Main Street Student-Leaders.
 Dr. Bowers began with a home video reenactment of a “Star Wars” scene her daughter, Tessa Bowers, & her friend, Berkley Pullen created.
 This captured student attention & prompted reflection on strong parent-child feelings and conflict.